Regis College

 Engineering

-For the engineering student, Regis University offers, in collaboration with Washington University of St. Louis, the Dual Degree Program in Engineering in which a student can receive a strong background in liberal arts and sciences, and professional training in engineering.
+For the engineering student, Regis University offers two programs.
+First, we now offer a BS in Engineering Physics.
+Our Engineering Physics degree provides a broad overview of engineering fundamentals, rather than a concentration in one specific area of technology (such as biomedical, electrical, or mechanical).
+Consequently, it enable graduates to work across the boundaries of these traditional engineering disciplines and is a full physics degree in addition to being an engineering degree.
+Second, Regis University in collaboration with Washington University of St. Louis, offers a Dual Degree Program in Engineering in which a student can receive a strong background in liberal arts and sciences, and professional training in engineering.
 These students complete their Regis College Core and major requirements, and then take two years of engineering courses at Washington University.
 It is possible for students to finish the Regis requirements in three years if they start early, but it may require taking summer courses.
 Students may take four years to finish the Regis requirements.

 Academic Internship Program